Linussgi/liggghts-dem-study/README.md

 - `name: str`: The parameter name as it appears in the template files (this is determined by the user in their simulation template files)
 - `filename: str`: The template file where this parameter is used
-- `bounds: List[float]`: A list of [min, max] values for the parameter
+- `values`: A list of values the parameter can take
-- `samples: int`: Number of evenly spaced samples to generate between bounds

 The Study class manages the parameter sweep and file generation: